 The Minister acknowledged that plans for the bursary scheme were still in development.
-His Department was examining a variety of bursary schemes, in particular the scheme for instrumental music currently in existence at Jersey College for Girls, which appeared to be a suitable model.
+His department were examining a variety of bursary schemes, in particular the scheme currently in existence at Jersey College for Girls for instrumental music which appeared to be a suitable model.

-The Panel has noted that some local authorities include within their bursary policies support for children designated 'gifted and talented'.
-Cambridgeshire County Council includes the following policy -
+The Panel has noted that some local authorities include within their bursary policies, support for children designated 'gifted and talented'.
+Cambridgeshire County Council includes the following policy:

-"The service considers that all students reaching a level of ability on an instrument equivalent to national grade 5 (ABRSM/Trinity-Guildhall) to be gifted and talented.
+The service considers that all students reaching a level of ability on an instrument equivalent to national grade 5 (ABRSM/Trinity-Guildhall) to be gifted and talented.
 For these students the service will provide an individual music lesson in school of 30 minutes at the 20 minute cost rate effectively subsidising the less by 1/3.
 This is on the understanding that such students will be regular members of their local area and county ensembles.

 For students at a lower level considered to be progressing exceptionally due to their talent, a case may be made by the Cambridgeshire Music teacher and school for the same support at an earlier stage.
-Such cases will be considered by the Head of Cambridgeshire Music with senior colleagues on a case by case basis (as a guide progression would normally be expected to be at twice the anticipated rate for that instrument and age of child).
-11
+Such cases will be considered by the Head of Cambridgeshire Music with senior colleagues on a case by case basis (as a guide progression would normally be expected to be at twice the anticipated rate for that instrument and age of child).11

 The Panel suggests that the Minister consider a similar extension to the Bursary scheme in Jersey for gifted and talented students.
-The Panel notes that the Minister intends to establish an upper limit to the bursary scheme (household income of £47,500 suggested).
-This may preclude his ability to offer financial assistance to some gifted and talented students, and it is suggested that the Minister broaden the criteria accordingly.
+The Panel notes that the Minister intends to establish an upper limit to the bursary scheme (household income of